fb55/entities/scripts/trie/README.md

-# Named entity array-mapped radix tree generator
+# Named entity array-mapped trie generator

 In `v3.0.0`, `entities` adopted a version of the radix tree from [`parse5`](https://github.com/inikulin/parse5).
 The below is adapted from